 - We will request hi-res versions of any shortlisted images in due course.
 So please do not submit images for which you do not have hi-res versions.
 See ‘Shortlist’ section below.

-- Images should be accompanied by brief caption info, stating the entrant’s full name, photo location and date, and what is happening in the image and, if you like, a title.
+- Images should be accompanied by brief caption info, stating the entrant’s full name, photo location and date, what is happening in the image and, if you like, a title.

 We are looking for photos that illustrate the theme of ‘local peacebuilding’.

-For definitions and examples of local peacebuilding, see the Peace Direct website.
+For definitions and examples of local peacebuilding, see https://www.peacedirect.org